-Geelong acquisitive print award
+Geelong acquisitive print awards

-Please note: the award is open to artists practicing in recognised printmaking processes (such as intaglio, relief, planographic and digital processes) and does not extend to photographic prints.
+Please note: the 2017 Geelong acquisitive print awards are open to artists practising in recognised printmaking processes (such as intaglio, relief, planographic and digital processes) and do not extend to photographic prints.

 Director, Geelong Gallery